“Dream beautiful dreams, then work hard to make those dreams come true”

 - Emphasis on developing knowledge of the Welsh language as we work towards achieving our Siarter Iaith Silver Award.

 - Children will be exposed to incidental French.

 Please ensure that your child has a healthy snack and drink for morning snack time.

 We encourage children to bring water into class.
 Please ensure that water bottles are labelled with their name and is taken home on a daily basis to be cleaned.

 Children will be expected to line up in the junior yard before 8.50 a.m. and be collected from the infant yard at 3.20 p.m.

-Remember, we will be using class Dojo to keep you in the loop this year!
-We’ll share photos from class, important updates and wonderful moments.
+Remember, I will be using class Dojo to keep you in the loop this year!
+I’ll share photos from class, important updates and wonderful moments.
 If you haven’t already done so, please sign up to class Dojo using the parent code you were given during the transition meeting.

-Finally, we look forward to a happy, fun and productive year with you and your children.
-Should you have any queries or concerns, please do not hesitate to come and see either of us after school.
+I look forward to a happy, fun and productive year with you and your children.
+Should you have any queries or concerns, please do not hesitate to contact me.

 Thank you for your continued support,